the-kairos-project/spar-report-template/README.md

 - Uses TeX Live 2023+ (arXiv requirement)
 - Pins `array` package to version 2016-10-06 for compatibility

-## Troubleshooting

-### On Overleaf

-**Bibliography not appearing:**
-- Overleaf automatically handles bibliography compilation
-- Make sure you have `references.bib` in your project
-- Try clicking the "Recompile" button if references don't show up

-**Compilation errors:**
-- Check the "Logs and output files" panel for detailed error messages
-- Make sure you're using TeX Live 2023 or later (check in Menu → Settings)
-- Verify all figure files are in the `figures/` directory

-**Figures not displaying:**
-- Ensure figure paths use forward slashes: `figures/example.pdf`
-- Check that all figures are PDF, PNG, or JPG format
-- Verify figures are actually uploaded to your Overleaf project

-### For Local Compilation

-See the [Local Setup](#local-setup) section for installation and compilation instructions.

 ## Local Setup

-This section is for the small percentage of users who prefer to work locally instead of using Overleaf.

 ### Prerequisites